-"Huh?...ok....," I stammered through the fumes and heat, suddenly wondering where I got the idea that sinking in molten lead wasn't so bad.
+"Huh?...Ok....," I stammered through the fumes and heat, suddenly wondering where I'd got the idea that sinking in molten lead wouldn't hurt.

 "It's difficult to be a Time Artist, Harry," Arthur began, "so many things happen everywhere every moment, so many forms, antithetical yet synonymous, discordant yet harmonized, sane yet insane.
 We're not that powerful, you know."

 "You could have fooled me," I said as I sipped the brandy and felt an immediate warmth right down to my molecules.

 "We appear powerful to humans because we can change things, but we're only allowed to change certain things.
 We're not supposed to be after what you're after."

 "What am I after?"

 "You are a special interest, Harry, a faction, one in an infinity of other factions.
 Sometimes against high odds a faction gets through to the Time Artists.
 All it takes is for someone to actually talk to us.
 That's all it ever takes."